ksemelka/html5-best-practices/README.md

 To-Do
 ------------

-Include a 'why' on each topic.
+- Include a 'why' on each topic.
+- Include more HTML5 practices.
+- Create a human-readable page.
+- Create a Grunt task.

 Contributors
 ------------